kenlowrie/smd/docs/section/nsimage-doc.md

 @import "[sys.imports]/image.md"

 The [smdimage.b] namespace provides a limited set of builtins to get you started with using images in your markdown.
-Let's have a look at the contents of **image.md**:

-[terminal.wc_open(t="Contents of sys.imports/image.md")]
-@embed "[sys.imports]/image.md" esc="y"
-[terminal.wc_close]

-This limited set of builtins is intended as a starting point for your own image styling. **IMG_DEF** contains four different default styles, each of which can be selected using the **IMG_STYLE** attribute shortcuts:
+These builtins are a good starting point for your own image styling, so let's begin with a quick overview of the builtins in **sys.imports/image.md**.

+ **IMG_DEF** contains four different default styles, each of which can be selected using the **IMG_STYLE** attribute shortcuts:

 [ulistplain.wc_open]
 @wrap [code.wrap_stack(w="tag.<")],strong